Dorsal fin: Functions

 Billfish have prominent dorsal fins.
 Like tuna, mackerel and other scombroids, billfish streamline themselves by retracting their dorsal fins into a groove in their body when they swim.
 The shape, size, position and colour of the dorsal fin varies with the type of billfish, and can be a simple way to identify a billfish species.
 For example, the white marlin has a dorsal fin with a curved front edge and is covered with black spots.
 The huge dorsal fin, or sail, of the sailfish is kept retracted most of the time.
-Sailfish raise them if they want to herd a school of small fish, and also after periods of high activity, presumably to cool down.
+Sailfish raise them if they want to herd a school of small fish, and after periods of high activity, presumably to cool down.
+The great white shark's dorsal fin contains stabilizing dermal fibers that stiffen dynamically as it swims faster, helping it to control roll and yaw.

 Structure

-A dorsal fin is classified as a medial, unpaired fin that is located on the midline of the backs of some aquatic vertebrates.
+A dorsal fin is a medial, unpaired fin that is located on the midline of the backs of some aquatic vertebrates.
 In development of the embryo in teleost fish, the dorsal fin arises from sections of the skin that form a caudal fin fold.
 The larval development and formation of the skeleton that support the median fins in adults result in pterygiophores.
 The skeletal elements of the pterygiophore includes basals and radials.
 The basals are located at the base of the dorsal fin, and are closest to the body.
 The radials extend outward from the body to support the rest of the fin.
 These elements serve as attachment sites for epaxial muscles.
 The muscles contract and pull against the basals of the pterygiophores along one side of the body, which helps the fish move through water by providing greater stability.
-In these types of fish, the fins are made of 2 main components.
+In these types of fish, the fins are made of two main components.
 The first component is the dermal fin rays known as lepidotrichia, and the endoskeletal base with associated muscles for movement is the second.